DTJF/libpruio/src/doc/_4_examples.md

 install the `libpruio-bin` package (see section \ref SecDebPac) and run pre-compiled binaries instead.

-\note In the descript the programm start is described using `sudo` in
+\note In the text the programm start is described without using `sudo`
-      case of pinmuxing requirements.
-You can omit `sudo` when you use the LKM pinmuxing as a member of group `pruio`, see section \ref SecPinmuxing for details.
+      (even in case of pinmuxing requirements).
+You may need to prepend `sudo` when you don't use the LKM pinmuxing as a member of group `pruio`, see section \ref SecPinmuxing for details.

 \note The examples source code is designed for and tested on BeagleBone
       hardware.
 It also should run on Pocket-Beagle or BeagleBone Blue